spannerisms/BRRSuite/docs/brrformat.md

 The filter of a block defines which prediction filter should be used for encoding samples.

 #### Loop
 The loop flag defines the behavior of the end block.
-If this flag is set, the sample will return to its loop point once an end flag is reached.
+If this flag is set, the sample will return to its loop point if the end flag is also set.
 Without an end flag, the loop flag does nothing.

 #### End
 The end flags marks the end of a sample.
 Once read, the sample will either stop or loop.